jmeyblum/Hollywood/README.md

 - HOLLYWOOD_LOG

 If you used the [Automatic Setup](#automatic-setup) the framework will already use default implementations for its assertions and logs.
 Otherwise, you will need to assign your own instances to `Hollywood.Runtime.Log.Logger` and `Hollywood.Runtime.Assert.Asserter` before creating and setting up your injection context.

+#### Log Level

+You can switch to different log levels from the `ILogger` instance.
+If you have used the [Automatic Setup](#automatic-setup) or used the `Hollywood.Runtime.UnityInjection.Helper.InitializeHollywoodWithDefaultForUnity()` method to initialized the framework, you can also specified one of the following scripting define symbol to set the initial log level:

+- HOLLYWOOD_UNITY_LOG_TRACE
+- HOLLYWOOD_UNITY_LOG_MESSAGE
+- HOLLYWOOD_UNITY_LOG_WARNING
+- HOLLYWOOD_UNITY_LOG_ERROR
+- HOLLYWOOD_UNITY_LOG_FATAL_ERROR
+- HOLLYWOOD_UNITY_LOG_NONE

+Each of them will activate the corresponding log level and above so there is no use to set multiple of them at the same time.

 ## Concept